 In contrast, to this in "Comb v.
 PayPal," the court refused to enforce a browsewrap agreement for fairness factors.

 PayPal's Terms of Service were provided to the user but did not require explicit consent before the use of any services from PayPal.
 The terms once printed were over twenty pages and ambiguous.

-Yet again, because of browsewrap agreement implicit consent and notice, clickwrap provide more protection of enforceability than browsewrap agreements.
+Yet again, because of browsewrap agreement's implicit consent and notice, clickwrap provides more protection of enforceability than browsewrap agreements do.

 Zoocasa's search engine was allegedly using Century 21's website information for Zoocasa's monetary benefit which was against the legal agreement of Century 21's website.

 Canadian law on contracts "requires that the offer and its terms be brought to the attention of the user, be available for review and be in some manner accepted by the user."